 Ultimately the law is there to protect both employee and employer, but with tribunal costs falling on businesses, and in light of recent research from the Legal Services Board revealing that more than half of UK small businesses are handling their own disputes to avoid high solicitor fees, companies need to be aware of the options available to them.
 From reading up on the dos and don’ts of dismissal, to consulting with an expert direct access barrister to provide a steer on the merits of your case and course of action, there are affordable resources available to help reduce the cost and stress of dismissals.
 In fact, many companies are unaware that it may be cost-effective to instruct a barrister directly, where they have the capacity to do some of the basic preparation for a case themselves.

 Mediation and Arbitration

-Another option which may have been overlooked, and which the government is actively promoting is mediation and arbitration.
+Another option which may have been overlooked, and which the government is actively promoting is mediation and arbitration, types of business dispute resolution.
 Again, many barristers are also qualified to undertake these services which are a way of settling disputes without going to court or taking legal action.

 With the agreement of both parties, a mediator is as an unbiased intermediary helping the parties to reach a satisfactory outcome.
 An arbitrator is appointed by both parties to make a binding decision based on the law.
 The mediation process follows a usual pattern whereby the specialist prioritises the issues and requirements of each party, explores areas and proposals not previously considered, draws out potential solutions from the parties and finally reaches an approved agreement that is signed by both parties.
 The result is often a much more stress-free resolution than a tribunal, saving costs while at the same time providing a more rewarding experience where both parties feel part of the process, clearly guided and that their points of view are being fully understood.